 Certain medications may help decrease the desire to drink alcohol.
 Medications may be used alone or in combination with other treatments.
 Options include:

-- Medication the pleasure signal from the brain when drinking.
+- Medication that decreases the pleasure signal from the brain when drinking.
 It may help cut cravings.

 - Medication that causes immediate illness after drinking alcohol.

 - Medication that reduces that physical dependence and cravings for alcohol.